 Other Carrier Oils:

 Olive oil has a light fruity taste, which may be noticeable.
 Additionally, olive oil tends to be thicker, which may affect the measuring process.
 Monounsaturated fats are the premier fat molecules in olive oil, generally in the form of oleic acid.
 These larger fat molecules require more processing which may reduce the amount of CBD your body absorbs.
 However, oleic acid may help reduce inflammation and olive oil is packed with antioxidants.
 For those who are allergic to coconut oil, olive oil makes a good alternative.

 We Offer Extra Virgin Olive Oil – high in antioxidants with anti-cancer properties, can contribute to heart health, reduce inflammation, may help prevent strokes and protect against heart disease.
 May fight Alzheimer’s disease and reduce type 2 diabetes risk.
 Helps treat Rheumatoid Arthritis and has antibacterial properties.
-You can now special order RESTART Renew CBD Oil 3000MG 30ML with Organic Extra Virgin Olive oil in place of organic MCT coconut oil.

 Similar to olive oil, avocado oil has high concentrations of oleic acid, however, it is much thicker.
 Avocado oil has a nutty taste and can be added to CBD oils to increase the viscosity.
 Avocado oil is often chosen for topical applications due to its slow drying time and abundance of vitamins A, D, & E.

 Although hemp seed oil may seem like it should always be the carrier oil of choice, it is a generally inefficient carrier of CBD on its own.
 To reach its full potential, it must be mixed with oils with higher bioavailability, such as MCT oil.
 That is why we add organic MCT coconut oil to our full spectrum products as well.